EXCLUSIVE-China pushes Huarong to sell non-core units, mulls implicit support - sources | Headlines

 EXCLUSIVE-China pushes Huarong to sell non-core units, mulls implicit support - sources

 The plan, one source said, envisions the authorities informally backing $20 billion of dollar debt coming due this year for the sprawling company, one of the nation's four giant state-owned asset managers.
-Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting ratings downgrades, warnings from global agencies and an ongoing suspension in share trading.
+Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting rating downgrades, warnings from global agencies, and an ongoing suspension in share trading.

-Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting ratings downgrades, warnings from global agencies and an ongoing suspension in share trading.
+Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting rating downgrades, warnings from global agencies, and an ongoing suspension in share trading.
 Huarong's onshore and offshore subsidiaries have made timely repayments on maturing debt.
 "The benefit of bailing out (Huarong) is great," the other source said.
 "So is the harm of not bailing it out."

 "The company will earnestly fulfill our debt repayment obligations with a responsible attitude," Huarong said, "At the same time, the company's liquidity is in good condition and we have made proper arrangements and adequate preparations for future bond repayment."
 The Ministry of Finance and the China Banking and Insurance Regulatory Commission (CBIRC), Huarong's regulatory supervisor, did not immediately respond to requests for comment.